Stedi/jsonata-rs/README.md

 ## Tests

 Reference JSONata contains an extensive test suite with over 1000 tests.
-Currently, this implementation passes over 600 of these, you can run them like this:
+Currently, this implementation passes almost 800 of these.
+You can run them like this:

 ```bash
 cargo test testsuite